Maumagnaguagno/Spriter/README.md

 img.save_svg('red2.svg', 255, 0, 0) # With red background (114 bytes)
 ```

-You can also load BMPs and PNGs, but PNGs already exploded for me with ZLib deflating under Ruby 1.8.7.
-I need more tests to see if this behavior maintains.
-You should note that I only support one type of BMP file with 24 bits per pixel, therefore palette based ones are up to you to implement.
+You can also load BMPs and PNGs, note that only BMPs with 24 bits per pixel (8 bits per channel) are supported, therefore palette based ones are up to you to implement.
-I tried to support two modes for PNGs: RGB and RGBA, but no reason to enter in details before I actually test this.
+It supports two modes for PNG: RGB and RGBA.

 If any part of my implementation is not understandable at first sight you should read this [guide to the binary format of BMPs](http://practicingruby.com/articles/binary-file-formats).
 I just optimized further for my specific need/love of BMPs with 24 bits.